 It is not a surprise that one of the most important conversations about merchandising and promotions took place last month at WMU’s 54th annual Food Marketing Conference.

-Run by students of WMU’s Food and Consumer Packaged Goods Marketing program, the conference touched upon many of the industry disruptive trends from the rise of Generation Z and the gig economy to digital shopping habits and facial recognition technology.
+Run by students of WMU’s Food and Consumer Packaged Goods Marketing program, the conference touched upon many of the industry’s most disruptive trends from the rise of Generation Z and the gig economy to digital shopping habits and facial recognition technology.

-For many attendees, however, the insights from Joe McQuesten on how to more effectively manage promotions are some of the most actionable takeaways.
+For many attendees, however, the insights from Joe McQuesten on how to more effectively manage promotions were some of the most actionable takeaways.

 McQuesten, senior vice-president of merchandising at SpartanNash, participated in a session with Daisy founder and CEO Gary Saarenvirta about the role of artificial intelligence (A.I.) in merchandising decisions and strategies.

-Rather than focus on the technology, McQuesten talked about why more retailers are embracing A.I. based on reinforcement learning to change how they operate and how employees do their jobs.
+Rather than focus on technology, McQuesten talked about why more retailers are embracing A.I. based on reinforcement learning to change how they operate, as well as how employees do their jobs.

 One of the key points was A.I.’s ability to automate time-consuming and manual tasks around promotion planning.